gskorupa/examples/store_service/store_service.md

 ## Now let's see how this is done

-Assuming that you have run the example as described in the previous section, we can look at the Product source Code.
-To keep Things simple the example has no getters and setters but it's up to you, as well as adding more fields.
+Assuming that you have run the example as described in the previous section, we can look at the Product source code.
+To keep things simple the code has no getters and setters but it's up to you, as well as adding more fields.

 ```
 //Product.java